 Ag Action Group (AAG)

-A covid-era rural focused entitiy , the Ag Action Group blended rural populism with conspiratorial and anti-government narratives.
+A covid-era rural focused entity , the Ag Action Group blended rural populism with conspiratorial and anti-government narratives.
 While initially drawing broader rural support, its sovereignist rhetoric and calls to reject state authority attracted criticism and eventual division ….

 https://www.unmaskingextremism.com/looking-glass/law-ish-adventures